You have landed here searching for how to write content or some content writing tips.

 So spend days on research if you have to.

 I know you don’t have much time, but I’m writing for people who want powerful content writing tips.
 You can ignore this advice if you’ll rather reword another person’s blog post.

 When readers visit your blog or click on your article, they should feel like they are getting an experience.
 Mostly, it’s enlightenment about a struggle they have.
 Then, they should feel empowered when they go back to their daily business.
 So, include actions, talk about ideas, and things they can do.
 Don’t just rant.

 Content writing tips (part 2): How to write evergreen content

 5. Be original/creative

 I once bookmarked a blog post.
 Years later, I couldn’t find it when I searched for it.
-I didn’t cry, but right then, the tear was close.
+I didn’t cry, I was so angry and dint know what to do.
 I wish I’d saved it in pdf format before the website went down.

 Aim to become that kind of content writer—the best place to learn about a topic.

 Otherwise, you can spin someone else’s article.
 I love this: I won’t need to bookmark or return to yours.
 Or when I lose your posts, I can find the one you spun.